-I own a buy-to-let property – do I need plumbing cover?
+I own a buy-to-let property – is plumbing cover mandatory?

-There’s no legal obligation for a landlord to take out home emergency insurance for their buy-to-let property, although some buy-to-let mortgage providers might insist that you have an appropriate level of landlord insurance in place before your tenants move in.
+There’s no legal obligation for a landlord to take out any type of home emergency insurance for their buy-to-let property, although some buy-to-let mortgage providers might insist that you have an appropriate level of landlord insurance in place before your tenants move in.

 The first thing to keep in mind is that it pays to shop around.
-The cost of plumbing and drainage cover can vary considerably from provider to provider, so you should be able to find cheaper quotes if you compare prices from a range of different insurance companies.
+The cost of plumbing and drainage cover can vary considerably from provider to provider, so you should be able to find cheaper quotes if you do a plumbing insurance comparison.